Find out more about pre-workout side effects and how to avoid them for a better experience with your energy-boosting supplement.

 3. Headaches, migraines and dehydration

-Certain elements of pre-workouts may leave you feeling dehydrated, which can lead to headaches and migraines.
+Can pre-workout cause headaches?
+Well, certain elements of pre-workouts may leave you feeling slightly dehydrated if you haven’t had enough water that day, which can lead to headaches and migraines.

 This occurs when the protective layer of water around the brain becomes depleted, which can result in your brain bumping against your skull.
-It can be very uncomfortable and leave you with headaches.
-Lack of water in the brain can also lead to reduced cognitive performance.
+It can be very uncomfortable and leave you with headaches and in some more extreme situations, even migraines.
+Lack of water in the brain can also lead to reduced cognitive performance – something we definitely want to avoid.

 How to avoid headaches, migraines and dehydration

 To avoid this, there are a few ingredients you need to be aware of.
-Caffeine is one of them, as it is a diuretic, which means you may need to pee more often than normal.
+Caffeine is one of them, as it is a diuretic, which means you may need to pee more often than normal, depleting your water reserves.

 On top of that ingredients like arginine, citrulline malate and beta-alanine are vasodilators, which means they can cause your blood vessels in your head to expand.
 This can also lead to headaches, so watch out for supplements with high levels of these ingredients.

-The best way to avoid dehydration and the headaches that can come with it is to ensure you’re drinking plenty of water throughout the day.
+The best way to avoid dehydration and the headaches from a pre-workout is to ensure you’re drinking plenty of water throughout the day.
 Also aim to drink a glass before you take your pre-workout, and sip water throughout your training session.

 [Related Article: Powher Up Pre-Workout Review]